phpbench/phpbench/docs/report-generators/options/_component.rst

 **partition**:
   Type(s): ``string[]``, Default: ``[]``

-  Partition the data using these column names - the row expressions will to aggregate the data in each partition
+  Partition the data using these column names - components will be rendered for each partition

 .. _generator_component_option_components: